-Once the detailed design has been accepted by CN Design & Construction; the Industry has executed an industrial track agreement with CN; utility locates are completed; and all applicable permits are in place (permitting is the responsibility of the Industry), construction activities can commence.
+Once the detailed design has been accepted by CN Design & Construction, the Industry has executed an industrial track agreement with CN's Business Development/Real Estate group, utility locates are completed, and all applicable permits are in place (permitting is the responsibility of the Industry), construction activities can commence.

 CN forces may perform all work on CN property connecting to the mainline or along a CN owned siding track/spur track adjacent to the CN main.
 CN will prepare an estimate of cost for the work that will be chargeable to the Industry.
-This work includes, but is not limited to, installation of mainline turnouts, track construction, surfacing, derail installation, rail welding, signals modifications/upgrades, etc. The Industry will be responsible for performing all other work including earthwork, drainage, fencing, modification of utilities, etc. It is the Industry's (and the contractor hired by the Industry) responsibility, to ensure construction is in accordance with the project design specifications.
-All work performed by the Industry within the CN Right-of-Way (earthwork, drainage, culvert installation, etc) will require authorization via a signed Right of Entry Agreement (see Section 7, Safety and Right of Entry).
+This work usually includes installation of mainline track construction. surfacing, derail installation. turnouts. rail welding. signals modifications/upgrades, etc. The Industry will be responsible for performing all other work including earthwork, drainage, fencing, modification of utilities, etc. It is the Industry's (and the contractor hired by the Industry) responsibility, to ensure construction is in accordance with the project design specifications.
+All works performed by the Industry within the CN Right-of-Way (earthwork, drainage, culvert installation, etc) will require authorization via a signed Right of Entry Agreement (see Section 7, Safety and Right of Entry).